imsamurai/active-record-for-cakephp/README.md

 Extend ActiveRecord class
 -------------------------
 Per default, the object you retrieve is of the class ActiveRecord.
 But you can of course extend this class for one model.
-Per default, the behavior will look for a class in the subfolder Model\ActiveRecord with name 'AR<model name>', e.g.: ARPost or ARComment (the prefix 'AR' and the subfolder name can be changed in the bahavior constructor options).
+Per default, the behavior will look for a class in the subfolder Model/ActiveRecord with name 'AR<model name>', e.g.: ARPost or ARComment (the prefix 'AR' and the subfolder name can be changed in the bahavior constructor options).
 In the file ARPost.php:

     <?php
-    App::import('Model\Behavior', 'ActiveRecord');
+    App::import('Model'.DS.'Behavior', 'ActiveRecord');

     class ARTPost extends ActiveRecord {
         public $var;